×

 • Armenian is spoken as a national language in: Armenia, Nagorno-Karabakh Republic.

 You will also get to know the continents where Croatian and Armenian speaking countries lie.
-Based on the number of people that speak these languages, the position of Croatian language is 23 and position of Armenian language is not available.
+Based on the number of people that speak these languages, the position of Croatian language is 23 and position of Armenian language is 14.
 Find all the information about these languages on Croatian and Armenian.

 Croatian and Armenian Language History